WelvisSS/WelvisSS/README.md

 ### Hi, my name is Welvis, I'm 23 years old and I study computer science at the State University of Santa Cruz (UESC).
-I am a self-taught Full-Stack developer in most cases.
-I entered this area in 2018 and I feel increasingly excited to grow and contribute in this complex and bright world.
 My biggest goal is not just to be a great developer, but someone who motivates people.
 <br />
 <br />
 <div align="center" >